loginom/loginom-help-en-omegat/data/visualization/statistics/statistics-description.md

 # Statistical Indicators

 Availability of the given field indicator depends on the data type and kind of this field.
-For example, it is obvious that Maximum string length indicator will not be available for the field related to the numeric or logical types.
+For example, it is obvious that the Maximum string length indicator will not be available for the field related to the numeric or logical types.

 > **Important:** The indicators listed below are not available for the fields ![](../../images/icons/data-types/variant_default.svg) of the *Variant type*.

-Statistical Indicators:
+Statistical indicators:

 |Indicator|![](../../images/icons/data-types/float_default.svg) |![](../../images/icons/data-types/integer_default.svg) |![](../../images/icons/data-types/datetime_default.svg) |![](../../images/icons/data-types/boolean_default.svg)|![](../../images/icons/data-types/string_default.svg)|
 |:-|:-:|:-:|:-:|:-:|:-:|